 When bed bugs are found, all adjacent units must be inspected, since it is possible that your bed bug problem came from a next door apartment, or an apartment that is above or below yours.
 Because bed bugs can spread through the walls, multiple apartments may need to be treated.
 See our guide to bed bug apartment issues and treatment.

-Because of this dual obligation when dealing with bed bugs Virginia problems, it pays to consult with the legal resources below to determine who pays for bed bug related treatment.
+Because of this dual obligation when dealing with bed bugs in Virginia or anywhere, it pays to consult with the legal resources below to determine who pays for bed bug related treatment.

 Bed Bugs Virginia legal Resources: